MicrosoftDocs/entra-docs/docs/identity/authentication/concept-password-ban-bad.md

 > [!NOTE]
 > On-premises AD DS users that aren't synchronized to Microsoft Entra ID also benefit from Microsoft Entra Password Protection based on existing licensing for synchronized users.

-Additional licensing information, including costs, can be found on the [Microsoft Entra pricing site](https://www.microsoft.com/security/business/identity-access-management/azure-ad-pricing).
+For more information about licensing, see [Microsoft Entra pricing site](https://www.microsoft.com/security/business/identity-access-management/azure-ad-pricing).

 ## Next steps